 Ajay joined Watsi on December 4th, 2016.
 Six years ago, Ajay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ajay's most recent donation supported Aalyia, an adorable nine-month-old infant from Haiti, to fund surgery to treat her hydrocephalus.
+Ajay's most recent donation supported Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.

 Aalyia is an adorable nine-month-old infant who lives with her parents and two brothers in Haiti.
 Aalyia has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, the circumference of Aalyia's head has been increasing.
 Without treatment, she will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Aalyia at Hospital Bernard Mevs.
 This is the only site in the country where this care is currently available, and the procedure is scheduled to take place on September 1st.
 This critical treatment will drain the excess fluid from Aalyia's brain to reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, she will hopefully develop into a strong, healthy young girl.
 Aalyia's family shares that they hope their child will live a great life.